-Heater/Defroster:
+Heater/Defroster

-· Test that the heater and defroster work.
+Test that the heater and defroster work.

-Parking Brake Check:
+Parking Brake Check

-- Pulling Unit: With the parking brake engaged (trailer brakes released on combination vehicles), check that the parking brake will hold vehicle by gently trying to pull forward with parking brake on. - Trailer (if applicable): With the parking brake released and the trailer parking brake engaged (combination vehicles only), check that the trailer parking brake will hold vehicle by gently trying to pull forward with the trailer parking brake on.
+- With the parking brake engaged (trailer brakes released on combination vehicles), check that the parking brake will hold vehicle by gently trying to pull forward with parking brake on. - With the parking brake released and the trailer parking brake engaged (combination vehicles only), check that the trailer parking brake will hold vehicle by gently trying to pull forward with the trailer parking brake on.

-Hydraulic Brake Check (if equipped):
+Hydraulic Brake Check

-- Pump the brake pedal three times and then hold it down for five seconds.
-The brake pedal should not move (de press) during the five seconds. - If equipped with a hydraulic brake reserve (back-up) system, with the key off, depress the brake pedal and listen for the sound of the reserve system electric motor. - · Check that the warning buzzer or light is off.
+- Pump the brake pedal three times, then hold it down for five seconds.
+The brake pedal should not move (depress) during the five seconds. - If equipped with a hydraulic brake reserve (back-up) system, with the key off, depress the brake pedal and listen for the sound of the reserve system electric motor. - Check that the warning buzzer or light is off.

-Air Brake Check (Air Brake Equipped Vehicles Only):
+Air Brake Check (Air Brake Equipped Vehicles Only)

-Failure to perform all areas of the air brake check will result in an automatic failure of the Pre-Trip inspection test.
 Air brake safety devices vary.
 However, this procedure is designed to see that any safety device operates correctly as air pressure drops from normal to a low air condition.

 For safety purposes, in areas where an incline is present, you will use wheel chocks during the air brake check.
 The proper procedures for inspecting the air brake system are as follows:

-System Leak Check: Shut off the engine, chock your wheels, (if necessary), release the tractor protection valve and parking brake (push in), fully apply the foot brake and hold it for one minute.
-Check the air gauge to see if the air pressure drops more than 3 pounds in one minute (single vehicle) or 4 pounds in one minute (combination vehicle).
-After checking the brake with brake applied, release the foot brake and watch the gauges with brake unapplied for one minute.
-Check to see if the air pressure drops more than 2 pounds in one minute (single vehicle) or 3 pounds in one minute (combination vehicle).

-Emergency System Check/Fan Down: Turn electrical power on and begin fanning off the air pressure by rapidly applying and releasing the foot brake.
-Low air warning devices (buzzer, light, other) should activate before air pressure drops below 60 psi.
-Continue to fan off the air pressure.
-Normally within the range of 20-40 psi on a tractor-trailer combination vehicle, the tractor protection valve and parking brake valve should close (pop out).
-On other combination vehicle types and single vehicle types, the parking brake valve should close (pop out).
+- Shut off the engine, chock your wheels, if necessary, release the tractor protection valve and parking brake (push in), fully apply the foot brake and hold it for one minute.
+Check the air gauge to see if the air pressure drops more than three pounds in one minute (single vehicle) or four pounds in one minute (combination vehicle). - Turn electrical power on and begin fanning off the air pressure by rapidly applying and releasing the foot brake.
+Low air warning devices (buzzer, light, flag) should activate before air pressure drops below 60 psi. - Continue to fan off the air pressure.
+At approximately 40 psi on a tractor-trailer combination vehicle, the tractor protection valve and parking brake valve should close (pop out).
+On other combination vehicle types and single vehicle types, the parking brake valve should close (pop out). - Start engine, and attempt to pull forward to check that the emergency brakes are operating properly.